Nalambalam

 Nalambalam is a set of four Hindu temples in Kerala.
-In Malayalam, Nalu means "four" and Ambalam means "temple".
-These are the temples for the Rama and his brothers.
+In Malayalam, Nalu.
+The temples are devoted to Rama and his brothers, and form the Nalambala Dharshan, a four temple pilgrimage.
 There are around six sets of Nalambalams in Kerala, the most famous among them being the four temples located in Thrissur and Ernakulam districts, namely Thriprayar Sree Rama Temple, Koodalmanikyam Bharatha Temple, Moozhikkulam Lakshmana Temple and Payyammal Shathrughna Temple.

 Nalambalam Yatra

 Nalambalam Yatra begins from the Rama temple in Triprayar and ends up at Shatrughna Temple in Payyammal.
 It is customary to visit the four temples in the order Rama, Bharata, Lakshmana and Shatrughna respectively.
 A pilgrimage to these temples on a single day during the holy month of Karkkidakam believed to shower blessings and ensure prosperity.
 Starting from Thriprayar reaching Payammel through Koodalmanikyam and Moozhikulam.
 It is considered difficult to complete the trip before noon in early days on foot.